 A few seasoned riders just turn round and spin back to London.
 Most get the coach or train.
 Some just cycle up the coast for a long weekend.

 Darsham station is 4 miles away.
-The single fare is £26.50 into Liverpool Street.
-Trains go every hour.
-And don't take many bikes.
-There are more trains from Ipswich 30 miles away. £21.30 single.
+There are trains from Ipswich 30 miles away.
 (The route-sheet gives the best way back to Ipswich).
 And it's Sunday....fave day for engineering works on the line and bussed bits that don't carry bikes.

 We strongly recommend the specially hired luxury coach for the snooze home.
 It has a loo, tea/coffee and really comfortable seats.
 The bike trailer and extra van has loads of space for all the bikes.
 Tandems and recumbents fit easily.
 If you're worried about your pristine paint job then bring a wrapping sheet or blanket or similar.

 We work the coach on a not-for-profit basis, transparent books.
 We of course need to cover costs.
 If a surplus develops it gets split between the London School of Cycling and Greenwich Cyclists to help pay for the glow-lights and the food.
 If a loss develops, I'm in trouble.
 No refunds though.
 The coach leaves Dunwich Beach at 1pm and gets to the Embankment in London (Temple tube station) about 2 hours later.
 And sorry, no, we can't add in extra stops.
 Some of us then find a pub.
 Optional extra.